KaushikTest/API-TestCases-Generator/README.md

 Contributions are welcome!
 If you have suggetions or improvements, feel free to submit a pull request.

 ## Example
--  Consider a API with a below request body
+-  Consider an API with a below request body
   ```
 {
         "name": "username",